EightMilesEight/act_scene_voicerecog_pi/README.md

 Coming soon...

-### Prerequisites
+### Dependencies & Prerequisites

 Client:

-* Python 3 (Windows systems)
+* Any version of Python 3 (Windows systems)

-* Python 3.6 or lower for non-widows systems (updated compatibility coming, until then use a virtual environment or outdated version)
+* Python 3.6 or lower for non-widows systems (updated compatibility coming, until then use a virtual environment or older Python version.
+PyAudio doesn't have non-Windows wheels for newer vesions.)

 * speechrecognition
   ```sh